Because it’s the slowest-moving planet in the arrangement, Saturn is said to be taking all the transits.

 These include last week’s Scorpio New Moon, and several weeks ago, Mars lining up with the ultra-slow Pluto-Eris square (just as it was completing its two-year run).

 The latter incident came within hours of a famous actor shooting someone on a film set with what was supposed to be a cold firearm, making world news for days.
-I have a video discussing that chart; there was more to the picture than we were told.
+I have a video discussing that chart; in my reading of that incident, there was more to the picture than we were told.

 From the standpoint of classical astrology, this aspect would not be considered friendly.
 It consists of the two “malefics” — Mars and Saturn — making a square to one another.
 We have one planet that likes to push (Mars) and one that tends to resist, contain or hold structure (Saturn) in a dynamic aspect.
 This setup begs the question: what gives?
 Something has to.

 In classical (rather than modern) terms, each is in its domicile; Mars rules Scorpio and Saturn rules Aquarius.
 Those are both fixed signs.
 So there is a mixture of tremendous force and resistance operating simultaneously.

 That is then set off by the Moon and Mars sweeping through the picture.
 The orbs are extremely tight: they are all at 7 degrees of their sign, and all within about zero to 17 arc minutes (the tightest aspect recognized in astrology is a 17 arc minute, or less, conjunction).

 The mathematical odds of this happening are minuscule.
 Or you might say astronomical.
 To get all four of those points together at once, including the Moon, which is flying through the heavens, is impossible, but it is in fact happening.
 (Searching Mars-Saturn squares back to 1993, I find one aspect vaguely resembling this, but the Moon is off by 13 degrees and Mercury is off by three degrees.
 Searching back to 1985, there is again something similar but again, off by several degrees.)